-A guide to problems, costs, maintenance and repair for your 2009 Toyota Sienna
+A guide to repairs, service, and maintenance costs for your 2009 Toyota Sienna

 Models with electric sliding doors can develop problems with the door mechanism.
 The cable in the door becomes frayed, which will damage the electric motor.

 I purchased this vehicle preowned with 65000 miles in April of 2011.
 Had all maintenance done by toyota dealer.
 After oil change at 90000 I noticed drops of pink liquid on the driveway.
 I thought it was cooling fluid since it is pink too.
 After 3-4 days didn't see drops anymore, I thought it was just overfill of coolant.
 However at next oil change at the dealership I asked them to see where leak could have come from.
 They showed me from undern...